lostisland/faraday/README.md

     # default stack (net/http), no extra middleware:
     response = Faraday.get 'http://sushi.com/nigiri/sake.json'

+## Advanced middleware usage

+The order in which middleware is stacked is important.
+Like with Rack, the first middleware on the list wraps all others, while the last middleware is the innermost one, so that's usually the adapter.

+    conn = Faraday.new(:url => 'http://sushi.com') do |builder|
+      # POST/PUT params encoders:
+      builder.request  :multipart
+      builder.request  :url_encoded
+      builder.request  :json

+      builder.adapter  :net_http
+    end

+This request middleware setup affects POST/PUT requests in the following way:

+1. `Request::Multipart` checks for files in the payload, otherwise leaves everything untouched;
+2. `Request::UrlEncoded` encodes as "application/x-www-form-urlencoded" if not already encoded or of another type
+2. `Request::JSON` encodes as "application/x-www-form-urlencoded" if not already encoded or of another type

+Because "UrlEncoded" is higher on the stack than JSON encoder, it will get to process the request first.
+Swapping them means giving the other priority.
+Specifying the "Content-Type" for the request is explicitly stating which middleware should process it.

+Examples:

+    payload = { :name => 'Maguro' }

+    # post payload as JSON instead of urlencoded:
+    conn.post '/nigiri', payload, 'Content-Type' => 'application/json'

+    # uploading a file:
+    payload = { :profile_pic => Faraday::UploadIO.new('avatar.jpg', 'image/jpeg') }

+    # "Multipart" middleware detects files and encodes with "multipart/form-data":
+    conn.put '/profile', payload

 ## Writing middleware

 Middleware are classes that respond to `call()`.
 They wrap the request/response cycle.